bsantraigi/Frugal-Prompting/README.md

-# Budget-Constrained-Prompts-for-Dialog-Systems-Official
+# Frugal Prompting for Dialog Models
-Official repository for the project on the ROI analysis for budget constrained prompting.
+Official repository for experiments in the 'Frugal Prompting for Dialog Models' paper.

 # Steps